Next-generation EDIpack: A Lanczos-based package for quantum impurity models featuring general broken-symmetry phases, flexible bath topologies and multi-platform interoperability: Introduction and Motivation

-In several of these embedding schemes, most notably DMFT, the complex physics of the lattice systems gets reduced to an effective self-consistent quantum impurity problem.
-By accounting for local quantum fluctuations, DMFT successfully describes the most important physical features of correlated materials, including Mott insulators, heavy fermion compounds and unconventional superconductors.
 Accurately and efficiently solving a quantum impurity problem and computing the Green's functions, which are central in the DMFT framework, nonetheless remains a critical challenge, particularly for multi-orbital systems, those at low temperatures or endowed with lower symmetry.
 To this end, many advanced numerical techniques have been developed over the years, incorporating cutting-edge strategies to reduce computational loads and leverage state-of-the-art algorithms \cite{Bauer2011JOSMTAE,Parcollet2015CPC}.
 These range from continuous-time quantum Monte Carlo methods \cite{Gull2011RMP,Rubtsov2005PRB,Haule2007PRB,Seth2016CPC,Wallerberger2019CPC}, to numerical renormalization group approaches \cite{Zitko2009PRB,Bulla2001PRB,Bulla2008RMP,Debertolis2021PRB} and density-matrix renormalization group \cite{Zitko2009PRB,Bulla2001PRB,Bulla2008RMP,Nunez-Fernandez2025A} or Configuration Interaction \cite{Zgid2012PRB,Lu2014PRB,Go2017PRB,Bi2019CPC,Mejuto-Zaera2019PRB} solvers.
 In this context, the Exact Diagonalization (ED) approach plays a significant and distinctive role \cite{Caffarel1994PRL,Dolfen2006,Perroni2007PRB,Capone2007PRB,Weber2012PRB,Lu2017TEPJST,Amaricci2022CPC}.

 Several open-source ED software packages have recently been made available within the condensed matter community to address quantum many-body problems with an emphasis on efficiency and flexibility.
 Examples include \texttt{EDLib} \cite{Iskakov2017} and the newer \texttt{XDiag} \cite{Wietek2025}, which focus on generic fermionic systems; \texttt{Pomerol} \cite{Antipov2015} designed for fermion-boson models and interfaced with TRIQS \cite{Parcollet2015CPC}; \texttt{H$\Phi$} \cite{Kawamura2017CPC,Ido2024CPC} for fermions coupled to spins; and general-purpose spin-model solvers such as \texttt{QuSpin} \cite{Weinberg2017SP,Weinberg2019SP}, all contributing to the rich landscape of ED-based techniques.